-Amazon aligns with industry associations to collaborate on key issues and leverages their standardized assessments.
-Amazon is member of the Responsible Business Alliance (RBA), has committed to implement the RBA Code of Conduct, leverages their standardized audits and participates in their working group on forced labour, the Responsible Labour Initiative.
-The Responsible Labour Initiative is a multi-stakeholder initiative, which develops resources, trainings, and strategies to address modern slavery.
-The Responsible Labour Initiative also works with labour agents and suppliers to understand the obstacles to remediation and identify potential solutions.
-In 2017, Amazon joined the Supplier Ethical Data Exchange (Sedex) and began leveraging their globally-recognized social assessments to reduce audit duplication in our supply chain.
+Amazon aligns with industry associations to collaborate on key issues and leverages their standardised assessments.
+Amazon is member of the Responsible Business Alliance (RBA), has committed to implement the RBA Code of Conduct, leverages their standardised audits and participates in their working group on forced labour, the Responsible Labor Initiative (RLI).
+The RLI is a multi-stakeholder initiative, which develops resources, trainings, and strategies to address modern slavery.
+The RLI also works with labour agents and suppliers to understand the obstacles to remediation and identify potential solutions.

+Amazon is also a member of the Supplier Ethical Data Exchange (Sedex) and in 2019, Amazon began working with amfori's Business Social Compliance Initiative.
+We partner with these organisations to use their globally-recognised social assessments to reduce audit duplication in our supply chain.